KeyPair-Consulting/Theseus/README.md

 #### `u32-expand-bitwidth`
 Usage:
 	`u32-expand-bitwidth <filename>`
-* Extract inferred values under the assumption that the data is a truncation of some sampled value, whose bitwidth is inferred.
+* Extracts inferred values under the assumption that the data is a truncation of some sampled value, whose bitwidth is inferred.
 * Input values of type uint32_t are provided in `<filename>`.
 * Output values of type uint64_t are sent to stdout.
 * Example DCU11 - A binary file is given as input and stdout is sent to a binary file with command `./u32-expand-bitwidth ./dcu11-input-u32.bin > ./dcu11-output-u64.bin`: